OhGeezCmon/VRC-AccessControl/README.md

 - SimpleIcon http://www.simpleicon.com/, CC BY 3.0 <https://creativecommons.org/licenses/by/3.0>, via Wikimedia Commons
 - Eurostile Font (https://freefontsfamily.com/eurostile-font-free/)
+- Special mention to AudioLink for their Controller design.
+I designed my controller the same way.

 ## Contacting Me
 Feel free to contact me on Discord (ohgeezcmon) or leave a suggestion or issue on the [Issues](https://github.com/OhGeezCmon/VRC-AccessControl/issues) page.